Telefonica/mistica-web/CONTRIBUTING.md

 We would love to accept your Pull Requests but please, before starting your development, [create an issue](https://github.com/Telefonica/mistica-web/issues/new/choose).

+Remember to add to your PR the result of run `yarn build` (This generates flow types and updates size-stats.json).

 ## Bug reports

 If something is broken or not working as expected, let us know!